MrHAM17/CP_Coding_Journey/README.md

 ### Logs 📆
 I log my daily coding sessions, detailing the topics I'm exploring & the challenges I'm tackling.
-In the "Logs" directory, you'll find detailed records of my daily coding sessions.
+In the "Logs" file, you'll find detailed records of my daily coding sessions.
 I log the topics I've covered, problems I've worked on, and any insights I've gained.
 This section provides a transparent view of my progress and commitment to learning.

 ### Code Solutions 💡
 Whenever I solve the problem, you'll find the code & explanations right here.
-In the "Code Solutions" directory, you can explore the code & explanations for problems I've solved.
+In the "Code Solutions" file, you can explore the code & explanations for problems I've solved.
 Each solution is accompanied by clear explanations to help you understand my thought process & approach to problem-solving.

 ### Resources 📚
 I also curate a list of valuable resources, courses, & tutorials that have helped me along the way.